Conformal invariance of dimer heights on isoradial double graphs: Introduction

 An isoradial graph is a planar graph in which each face is inscribable in a circle of common radius.
-It was introduced by Duffin (\cite{RD68}) in the late sixties, in an equivalent form of rhombic lattices, and reappeared recently in the work \cite{CM01,RK02,CS11,CS12,BD11, JD11, GM}.
-The isoradial graph might be the largest class of graphs where the complex analysis techniques have a ``nice'' discrete analog, and hence a natural setting for the universality assumption, which includes, and is more general than the class of regular graphs, see \cite{CS11} for an exposition of the discrete complex analysis technique on isoradial graphs.
-Ising models on isoradial graphs have been studied extensively in \cite{CM01,BD11,CS12}, and spectacular results were proved including conformal invariance and universality (\cite{CS12}).
-For perfect matchings on isoradial graphs, Kenyon (\cite{RK02}) proved an explicit form for the $K^{-1}$ operator of bipartite isoradial graphs on the whole plane.
-Following that, it is proved in \cite{BdT07}, that the height function of perfect matchings on the whole plane converges to a Gaussian free field, yet the conformal invariance and boundary conditions were not addressed in \cite{BdT07} since the paper deal with graphs on the whole plane.
+It was introduced by Duffin \cite{RD68} in the late sixties, in an equivalent form of rhombic lattices, and reappeared recently in the work \cite{CM01,RK02,CS11,CS12,BD11, JD11, GM}.
+Isoradial graphs are a large class of graphs where the complex analysis techniques have a ``nice'' discrete analog, and hence a natural setting for the universality assumption, which includes, and is more general than the class of regular graphs, see \cite{CS11} for an exposition of the discrete complex analysis technique on isoradial graphs.
+Ising models on isoradial graphs have been studied extensively in \cite{CM01,BD11,CS12}, and spectacular results were proved including conformal invariance and universality \cite{CS12}.
+For perfect matchings on isoradial graphs, Kenyon \cite{RK02} proved an explicit form for the inverse of the weighted adjacency matrix of bipartite isoradial graphs on the whole plane.
+Following that, it is proved in \cite{BdT07}, that the height function of perfect matchings on the whole plane converges to a Gaussian free field, yet the conformal invariance and boundary conditions were not addressed in \cite{BdT07} since the paper deals with graphs on the whole plane.